cidrblock/drawthe.net/README.md

 Each icon and icon family may behave differently when the fill and stroke are applied, review the icon cut sheets to see the icons available for each family with the iconFill and iconStroke set.

+### Notes

+Notes can be plain text or markdown.
+See the 'notes' example for the use of markdown.
+(Indentation is critical when using markdown for notes.)

 ## Additional examples

 http://dld4e.com